ak47/my_dev_tooling/pr_notifier/README.md

 - You'll get notifications about all matching PRs, even if previously notified
 - Useful for monitoring dashboards or when you want to see all current PRs
 - Console will show "Cleared processed PRs history (ALWAYS_NOTIFY enabled)"

+### Configure CI/CD check filtering
+Control whether to exclude PRs with failed automated checks:
+- `FILTER_FAILED_CHECKS=true` (default): Only notify about PRs with passing checks
+- `FILTER_FAILED_CHECKS=false`: Include all PRs regardless of check status

+When CI filtering is enabled:
+- PRs with failed CI/CD checks will be skipped with a console message
+- Only PRs with passing checks (or no checks) will trigger notifications
+- Useful for ensuring you only review PRs that are actually ready
+- Console will show "PR #123 has failed checks" for filtered PRs

 ### Add more filters
 Extend the script to filter by: